awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 `DeletionProtection`  <a name="cfn-rds-dbinstance-deletionprotection"></a>
 A value that indicates whether the DB instance has deletion protection enabled\.
 The database can't be deleted when deletion protection is enabled\.
 By default, deletion protection is disabled\.
 For more information, see [ Deleting a DB Instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_DeleteInstance.html)\.
+ **Amazon Aurora**
+Not applicable\.
+You can enable or disable deletion protection for the DB cluster\.
+For more information, see `CreateDBCluster`\.
+DB instances in a DB cluster can be deleted even when deletion protection is enabled for the DB cluster\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Domain`  <a name="cfn-rds-dbinstance-domain"></a>
+The Active Directory directory ID to create the DB instance in\.
+Currently, only Microsoft SQL Server and Oracle DB instances can be created in an Active Directory Domain\.
-For an Amazon RDS DB instance that's running Microsoft SQL Server, this parameter specifies the Active Directory directory ID to create the instance in\.
-Amazon RDS uses Windows Authentication to authenticate users that connect to the DB instance\.
-For more information, see [Using Windows Authentication with an Amazon RDS DB Instance Running Microsoft SQL Server](https://docs.aws.amazon.com/AmazonRDS/latest/DeveloperGuide/USER_SQLServerWinAuth.html) in the *Amazon RDS User Guide*\.
+For Microsoft SQL Server DB instances, Amazon RDS can use Windows Authentication to authenticate users that connect to the DB instance\.
+For more information, see [ Using Windows Authentication with an Amazon RDS DB Instance Running Microsoft SQL Server](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_SQLServerWinAuth.html) in the *Amazon RDS User Guide*\.
+For Oracle DB instance, Amazon RDS can use Kerberos Authentication to authenticate users that connect to the DB instance\.
+For more information, see [ Using Kerberos Authentication with Amazon RDS for Oracle](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/oracle-kerberos.html) in the *Amazon RDS User Guide*\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)